Japan's top court deals blow to opponents of U.S. base on Okinawa

 A U.S. military tilt-rotor MV-22 Osprey aircraft came down in the sea off Okinawa last week.

-Onaga has indicated he will maintain his opposition to the relocation of the base.
+Onaga has indicated he will maintain his opposition to the relocation of the facility to the current the site of the Camp Schwab Marine Corps base.

-(Reporting by Kiyoshi Takenaka; Editing by Robert Birsel)
+(Reporting by Kiyoshi Takenaka; Editing by Robert Birsel and Tom Brown)